paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

   (B) the continuity of government systems of the United States.

-**(l) National Leadership of the United States Defined.—** In this section, the term “national leadership of the United States” means the following:
+**(k) National Leadership of the United States Defined.—** In this section, the term “national leadership of the United States” means the following:

 (1) The President.